Beyond Words: An Experimental Study of Signaling in Crowdfunding: Study I: Fundamental Signaling Mechanism: The Single-Description Layout

-\paragraph{More participants chose contribution lists with high than low crowd signals.} To investigate whether observing high values of momentum and variation in contribution amounts makes people more likely to join a contribution list, we counted the number of occurrences when participants selected to contribute towards a list with high or low crowd signals (329 vs 253 selections, respectively).
-We observed that a project is 30\% more likely to attract contributors when assigned a contribution list with high rather than low crowd signals.
-This implies that participants systematically choose projects with high over low crowd signals (Table~\ref{tab:sel-overall}).
+We investigate whether observing high crowd signals makes people more likely to select a contribution list.
+We count the cases when participants select high variation in crowd signals (329, corresponding to 56.5\%) vs low variation (253, corresponding to 43.5\%).
+Thus, a project is 29.89\% more likely to attract contributors when assigned a contribution list with high rather than low variation in the amounts and timing of contributions.
+This implies that participants systematically choose projects with high variation over those with low variation ($\chi^2$(1, $N=582$) = 9.924, $p = 0.0016$).

-\paragraph{These findings hold across different project categories and target amounts.} To investigate whether participants' preference for high crowd signals is influenced by differences in project categories or fundraising goals, we analysed the frequencies in selections separately for each project category.
-Across the different categories with fundraising goals ranging from \$5,000 to \$50,000, participants consistently chose projects with high crowd signals (Table~\ref{tab:sel-category}).
-Specifically, they preferred the high over low conditions 14.7\% more often in the community caddies category, 31.7\% in homelessness, 59.6\% in PPE, and 18.5\% in STEM.
-This variation between categories is substantial, and does not seem to correlate with the target amount.
-All in all, our main finding of experiment 1 is robust to different crowdfunding project categories and fundraising goals.
+\paragraph{The preference for high variation in crowd signals is stable across different project categories and target amounts} To investigate whether participants' preference for high crowd signals is influenced by differences in project categories or fundraising goals, we analyze selections separately in each project category.
+Across different categories with fundraising goals ranging from \$5,000 to \$50,000, participants consistently choose projects with high variation in contribution timing and amounts (Table~\ref{tab:sel-category-1}).
+They prefer the high variation over low variation condition 14.7\% more often in the golf caddies category, 31.7\% in homelessness, 59.6\% in PPE, and 18.5\% in STEM.
+The differences between categories are substantial and do not seem to correlate with the target amount.
+The preference for high variance in crowd signals is thus robust to different crowdfunding project categories and fundraising goals.